kritis07/My_Firstproject/README.md

 # my_project
 ML Project - Online Cheating Detection System

-Description:
+**Description:**

-Developed a real-time intelligent monitoring system to detect suspicious behaviors during online exams or meetings using a webcam feed.
+-Developed a real-time intelligent monitoring system to detect suspicious behaviors during online exams or meetings using a webcam feed.

-Implemented detection modules for:
+-Implemented detection modules for:

-Head movement using Optical Flow (Lucas-Kanade).
+-Head movement using Optical Flow (Lucas-Kanade).

-Eye gaze tracking and look-away detection with MediaPipe facial landmarks.
+-Eye gaze tracking and look-away detection with MediaPipe facial landmarks.

-Hand-over-eye gestures using hand-to-eye Euclidean distance.
+-Hand-over-eye gestures using hand-to-eye Euclidean distance.

-Mobile phone detection using a custom-trained YOLOv8 object detection model (8,400+ images).
+-Mobile phone detection using a custom-trained YOLOv8 object detection model (8,400+ images).

-Designed a Tkinter-based GUI to allow user interaction and control.
+-Designed a Tkinter-based GUI to allow user interaction and control.

-Alert system integrated using PyAutoGUI to notify when cheating/distraction events are triggered.
+-Alert system integrated using PyAutoGUI to notify when cheating/distraction events are triggered.

-Engineered for continuous video frame analysis with cooldown periods for realistic, low-false-positive detection.
+-Engineered for continuous video frame analysis with cooldown periods for realistic, low-false-positive detection.

-Achievements:
+**Achievements:**

-Successfully detects distractions like using phones, looking away, or covering eyes in real-time.
+-Successfully detects distractions like using phones, looking away, or covering eyes in real-time.

-Applicable to e-learning, remote work, and driver monitoring systems.
+-Applicable to e-learning, remote work, and driver monitoring systems.

-Provides a base for future features like emotion detection, multi-user tracking, and edge device deployment.
+-Provides a base for future features like emotion detection, multi-user tracking, and edge device deployment.

 Link for used image dataset in yolo model: https://www.kaggle.com/datasets/a165079/cellphoneobjectdetectionusingyolov7